 Pearl River County is a participant with the Cities of Picayune and Poplarville in a joint venture, authorized by Section 39-3-8, Miss.
 Code Ann.
 (1972), to operate the Pearl River County Library System.
 The library system was created to provide free library service to all the people in the County.
 The library system is governed by a board of trustees consisting of ten members.
 Pearl River County appoints five members, Picayune appoints four and Poplarville appoints one.
 The library system is funded by each governmental entity on a previously agreed to proportional basis.
-The County's appropriation to the joint venture was \$252,000 in fiscal year 2018.
+The County's appropriation to the joint venture was \$252,000 in fiscal year 2017.
 Complete financial statements for the Pearl River County Library System can be obtained from the Margaret Reed Crosby Memorial Library located at 900 Goodyear Blvd., Picayune, MS 39466.

 Pearl River County is a participant with the City of Poplarville in a joint venture, authorized by Section 61-3-5, Miss.
 Code Ann.
 (1972), to operate the Poplarville/Pearl River County Airport.
 The joint venture was created to provide airport service to the area.
 The airport is governed by a five-member board of commissioners appointed as follows: Pearl River County, two; Poplarville, two; and jointly, one.
-For fiscal year 2018 no grant funds were obtained, so the County did not appropriate any matching funds to the joint venture in fiscal year 2018.
+The County's appropriation to the joint venture was \$10,629 in fiscal year 2017.
 Complete financial statements can be obtained from Highway 53 South, Poplarville, MS 39470.

-XI.
+XII.
 Jointly Governed Organizations.